 While I know some day traders (their trades last days) and a handful of swing traders (their trades last weeks or months) beat the markets, IRS statistics tell us that about 80% of traders do not beat the markets.
 Those who do beat the markets, are either savants, lucky for awhile or better professionals.
 If you aren't in one of those groups, you probably shouldn't trade much.

 So, that's a the short of it.
-If you are a subscriber, you are finding more and more in the Forum and in the Research section.
-Regardless, the rules I have laid out above are a good set of premises to start with for any investor.
+If you are a subscriber, you are finding more and more reserach and notes in the Forum.
+Regardless, the processes on asset allocation, security selection and trading I have laid out above are a good set of premises to start with for any investor.